Rolv-Apneseth/clipvault/README.md

 ## Requirements

-- [wl-clipboard](https://github.com/bugaevc/wl-clipboard), or anything with an interface equivalent to `wl-clipboard --watch` to keep `clipvault` updated with the latest clipboard entries.
+- [wl-clipboard](https://github.com/bugaevc/wl-clipboard), or anything with an interface equivalent to `wl-paste --watch` to keep `clipvault` updated with the latest clipboard entries.

 ## Installation